Stefangansevles/RemindMe/README.md

 # Your input is welcomed
 Found a problem with RemindMe, or do you have a good idea?
 Feel free to [post this here](https://github.com/Stefangansevles/RemindMe/issues)

+# Free!
+RemindMe is completely free!
+I have put a lot of love *and coffee* into this project and seeing people use it besides myself is already heartwarming.
+Thank you for using RemindMe and enjoy using RemindMe if you do!

 --------------------------------------------------------------------------------------------------------------------------------------

 Written in: C# - Windows Forms